-The contributions of the various gases to the total increase in climate forcing during the 1980s is shown as a pie diagram in Figure 7, carbon dioxide is responsible for about half the decadal increase (Ozone, the effects of which may be significant, is not included)
+4.0.3 The contributions of the various gases to the total increase in climate forcing during the 1980s is shown above as a pie diagram; carbon dioxide is responsible for about half the decadal increase.
+(Ozone, the effects of which may be significant, is not included)

-How can we evaluate the effect of different greenhouse gases?
+4.1 How can we evaluate the effect of different greenhouse gases?

-To evaluate possible policy options, it is useful to know the relative radiative effect (and, hence, potential climate effect) of equal emissions of each of the greenhouse gases.
-The concept of relative Global Warming Potentials (GWP) has been developed to take into account the differing times that gases remain in the atmosphere
+4.1.1 To evaluate possible policy options, it is useful to know the relative radiative effect (and, hence, potential climate effect) of equal emissions of each of the greenhouse gases.
+The concept of relative Global Warming Potentials (GWP) has been developed to take into account the differing times that gases remain in the atmosphere.

-This index defines the time-integrated warming effect due to an instantaneous release of unit mass (1 kg) of a given greenhouse gas in today's atmosphere, relative to that of carbon dioxide.
-The relative importances will change in the future as atmospheric composition changes because although radiative forcing increases in direct proportion to the concentration of CFCs, changes in the other greenhouse gases (particularly carbon dioxide) have an effect on forcing which is much less than proportional
+4.1.2 This index defines the time-integrated warming effect due to an instantaneous release of unit mass (1 kg) of a given greenhouse gas in today's atmosphere, relative to that of carbon dioxide.
+The relative importances will change in the future as atmospheric composition changes because, although radiative forcing increases in direct proportion to the concentration of CFCs, changes in the other greenhouse gases (particularly carbon dioxide) have an effect on forcing which is much less than proportional.

-The GWPs in Table 3 are shown for three time horizons reflecting the need to consider the cumulative effects on climate over various time scales.
-The longer time horizon is appropriate for the cumulative effect, the shorter timescale will indicate the response to emission changes in the short term.
+4.1.3 The GWPs in the following table are shown for three time horizons. reflecting the need to consider the cumulative effects on climate over various time scales.
+The longer time horizon is appropriate for the cumulative effect; the shorter timescale will indicate the response to emission changes in the short term.
 There are a number of practical difficulties in devising and calculating the values of the GWPs, and the values given here should be considered as preliminary.
 In addition to these direct effects, there are indirect effects of human-made emissions arising from chemical reactions between the various constituents.
-The indirect effects on stratospheric water vapour, carbon dioxide and trop ospheric ozone have been included in these estimates.
+The indirect effects on stratospheric water vapour, carbon dioxide and tropospheric ozone have been included in these estimates.

-Table 3 indicates, for example that the effectiveness of methane in influencing climate will be greater in the first few decades after release whereas emission of the longer lived nitrous oxide will affect climate for a much longer time.
-The lifetimes of the proposed CFC replacements range from 1 to 40 years, the longer lived replacements are still potentially effective as agents of climate change.
-One example of this, HCFC-22 (with a 15 year lifetime), has a similar effect (when released in the same amount) as CFC-11 on a 20 year time-scale; but less over a 500 year time-scale.
+4.1.4 The table indicates, for example, that the effectiveness of methane in influencing climate will be greater in the first few decades after release, whereas emission of the longer-lived nitrous oxide will affect climate for a much longer time.
+The lifetimes of the proposed CFC replacements range from 1 to 40 years; the longer lived replacements are still potentially effective as agents of climate change.
+One example of this, HCFC-22 (with a 15-year lifetime), has a similar effect (when released in the same amount) as CFC-11 on a 20-year timescale: but less over a 500-year timescale.